-The role of promoting academic musical culture is delegated to the Tunas from IPC’s schools/institutes, which travel the country from north to south, participating in events and festivals, collecting relevant awards that contribute to writing the lines of their history.
-The animation and union are the key to the success that enchants those who watch their performance.
-Currently there are seven Tunas, namely VitisTuna (ESAC), K&Batuna (ESEC),Tu Na D’ESTES (ESTeSC), Estotuna D’Espital e Estunina (ESTGOH), TMISCAC (ISCAC), ISECOTUNA (ISEC).
+Travelling all over the country, IPC’s Tunas promote academic musical culture by participating in events and festivals and collecting relevant awards that help build up their legacy.
+Liveliness and unity are key to their success, enchanting those who watch their performances.
+Currently there are seven Tunas, namely VitisTuna (ESAC), K&Batuna (ESEC),Tu Na D’ESTES (ESTeSC), Estotuna D’Espital and Estunina (ESTGOH), TMISCAC (ISCAC), and ISECOTUNA (ISEC).

 K&Batuna — Tuna Académica Mista da Escola Superior de Educação de Coimbra was founded on November 11th, 1999.

-In 2007 it released its first record — ‘O Canto do Amadeu’, after two years of recording.
+In 2007 it released its first record — ‘O Canto do Amadeu’ — after two years of recording.

 Tu Na D’ESTES

 Tu Na D'ESTES, Tuna Mista da Escola Superior de Tecnologia da Saúde de Coimbra, made its official debut on April 8th, 2002, during ESTeS’s Graduation Ceremony , on the school's day.

 Before then, there had been two attempts to form a Tuna in ESTeS, but both were unsuccessful.
 In 2002, a group of graduates and freshmen got together for one third attempt and by being tough, persistent, and in the mood to sing and have fun, formed Tu Na D’ESTES.